Fujifilm X-T2 vs Canon 1D Mark III

 Review summary: Fujifilm X-T2 vs Canon 1D Mark III

 So what conclusions can be drawn?
-Which of the two cameras – the Fujifilm X-T2 or the Canon 1D Mark III – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Fujifilm X-T2 and the Canon 1D Mark III?
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T2: